sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

 Select as many additional user rights as necessary, grouped by category: Meetings, Service, Events, etc.

-### Profile settings
+### account settings

-Bind a user profile with a person record to allow the user to view upcoming assignments and submit reports.
+Bind a user account with a person record to allow the user to view upcoming assignments and submit reports.

 ![Bind with a person record](./img/bind-record.png)